← Medical Devices & Procedures

 • PMID 38395662

-This study evaluated the impact of a positive COVID-19 test on timeliness of radiation in patients receiving brachytherapy and found that a positive COVID-19 test delayed treatment initiation and completion.
+This study evaluated the impact of a positive COVID-19 test on timeliness of radiation in patients receiving brachytherapy and found delays in initiating and completing brachytherapy due to COVID-19.

 PubMed ↗